EEESafe’s EEECoin for a Parallel Economy

 Working with an EEESafe Certified or Qualified Technician helps to assure Consumers that their Tradesman or woman has the correct equipment, skills and insurance in place, to help lower the risk of working with any rogue traders.
 All making for a Safer Repair or Refurbishment of a White Goods Product and safer homes.

-Existing Electrical Reuse standards are well intentioned, however they fall short of evidencing the right competency levels that would build consumer confidence in accepting safer reused products, particularly in White Goods.
+Existing Electrical Reuse standards such as Preparing for Reuse are well intentioned, however they fall short of evidencing the right individual competency levels that would build consumer confidence in accepting safer reused products, particularly in White Goods.
 EEESafe has reviewed those standards and advised the owners of the safety standard of the risks and inefficiencies of the protocols.
 Following that protocol, in the main only benefits large waste companies, which is far removed from the local community.
 A partnership opportunity with EEESafe and the community would mean a far safer and locally beneficial product and service model.

 We recognise that there are many excellent White Goods repair persons in the UK, but EEESafe’s qualification and unique community model offers a new opportunity for the existing repairer as well as the creation of a new Circular Economy focused trades person.
-This includes dismantling from the Register and creating local recyled spares.
+This means that it’s not a Lego Skill (Dismantling and ReAssembling), but one where depth of knowledge for diagnostic repairing, is part of the Qualification.

-The action for EEESafe in the coming months is to place this Qualification on the Ofqual Register.
-This opens the opportunity to apply for Funding for our Qualification.
+The objectives for EEESafe in the near future is to place this Qualification on the Ofqual Register.
+This would open the opportunity to apply for Funding for our Qualification.
 The Public funding for Qualifications can be found at the Education and Skills Funding Agency at THIS LINK.

 The EEESafe Qualification is aligned to EEESafe’s own FREE White Goods Appliance Safety Register.
 When the new version is released, it will be shortly followed with the ability to link citizens with EEESafe Certified and Qualified Technicians and DARs (Domestic Appliance Refurbishers)